syncfusion-content/xamarin-docs/Xamarin/SfComboBox/Retrieving-Selected-Values.md

 {% endtabs %}

-N> SelectedValue property is a read only property and we cannot use selectedvalue property to selected a value in SfComboBox control.
+N> SelectedValue property is a read only property and it cannot be used to select a value in SfComboBox control.

 ### Retrieving a member of model object